maggisk/maggisk-dev/pages/rambling/thoughts-on-javascript-build-tools.md

 }
 ```

 It's not perfect.
-You loose all coloring from your build commands for example.
+You lose all coloring from your build commands for example.
 I'm also probably overlooking some webpack feature that can't be replaced like this.
 Code splitting comes to mind, but if you're using something like [Elm](https://elm-lang.org/) or [Svelte](https://svelte.dev/) the output is so tiny compared to React/Vue/Angular that it doesn't really matter.

 There are some issues left, like combining your babel-generated-javascript and elm-generated-javascript into a single file, but this is the build setup that I'm going to strive for from now on.